Exploring Your Faith

 Sometimes, Sunday morning is just not enough to feed our faith!
 Or, for some of us, there is a preference for alternative programs or small group gatherings to explore our faith.
 Through lay leadership and creativity, several opportunities for such exploration are available.
 These small group programs are typically offered on a monthly basis between September and June, although a spontaneous outing or extra-curricular event may occur.

-Theology on Tap (TOT) is a men’s group that meets once a month on a Wednesday evening to discuss theology while sharing in fellowship and drink with other men.
+Theology on Tap (TOT) is a men’s group that meets once a month to discuss theology while sharing in fellowship and drink with other men.
 See calendar for upcoming dates and times.

 Contact: Brent Bostic & Steve Mendes

-Women of Grace (WoG) is a women’s group that meets the first Wednesday evening of each month from 7-9pm.
-Hosted at individual’s homes, the group begins with a period of fellowship, followed by a topical discussion and ending with compline.
+Women of Grace (WoG) is a women’s group that meets once a month.
+Each gathering begins with a period of fellowship, followed by a topical discussion and ending with prayer or compline.

-Women’s Book Group meets weekly on Tuesdays from 11am to 12noon in St. Luke’s Blackburn Room.
+Women’s Book Group meets weekly on Tuesdays.
 The group selects and reads books that are spiritual and/or theological, discussing their reflections and sharing ideas during their gathering.